 Covering your bees in wrapping material is essential.
 This makes sure that the bees not only get all the warmth they need, but also have high quality access to air to breathe from.

-Tarpaper is what works best for beekeeping, and the way you wrap your beehives with tarpaper is to staple this stuff to the outside.
-You should check that the entrances have large enough openings for the bees to breathe but not to leave.
-There are specialized and commercially produced wrappings for beehives, but we’re recommending tarpaper because of its accessibility.
+Tarpaper is what works best for bee hives, and you can wrap the hives by stapling the tarpaper on the outside.
+You should check that the entrances have large enough openings for the bees to breathe.
+There are specialized and commercially produced wrappings for bee hives, but we’re recommending tarpaper because of its accessibility.

-2. Avoid taking out the frames for the purposes of checking.
+3. Avoid taking out the frames for the purposes of checking

 During the winter season, almost all of the time, it will simply be too cold to even think to risk exposing your bees to the chilling and freezing air.
 Checking the bees should be something you do as an extreme last resort.